verge-io/docs/docs/knowledge-base/posts/snapshot-sync-errors.md

 ## Common Snapshot Synchronization Error Messages Explained

-The VeregOS platform provides a feature known as Site Syncs to replicate a copy of a cloud snapshot.
+The VergeOS platform provides a feature known as Site Syncs to replicate a copy of a cloud snapshot.

 > **NOTE:** For more information on Snapshots, please review the inline help within the category titled, Glossary.
 For more information on Site Sync, please review the inline help within the category titled, Site Syncs.
 {.is-info}